Captain Numbat, the face of our Hotspot Heroes initiative, was a hit at the marsupial’s first public appearance.

 Thank you to Ardina, the Extend team and – of course – the wonderful Hotspot Heroes who made us and Captain Numbat feel so welcome.
 We look forward to seeing our newest recruits at a Hotspot Heroes event soon.

-For more information and sign up for free as a Hotspot Hero visit our page.
+For more information and sign up for free as a Hotspot Hero.